What is In-Mold Labeling?

 Discuss your In-Mold Labeling project

-If you’re evaluating In-Mold Labeling for your next plastic component, early engineering collaboration can significantly improve performance, cost efficiency, and scalability.
+If you’re considering In-Mold Labeling for your next plastic component, early engineering collaboration can significantly improve performance, cost efficiency, and scalability.

 Discuss your In-Mold Labeling project with our team and partner with Rosti, your global plastic injection molding leader, to explore how IML can support your product design and production goals.

-Or learn more about the fundamentals of manufacturing in our Plastic Injection Molding Guide.
+Or learn more about manufacturing fundamentals in our Plastic Injection Molding Guide.